 One of the key ideas behind DevOps is getting dev and ops to work more closely together – the clue is in the name.
 In many traditional IT organizations, there’s a clearly defined ‘build’ phase where developers create the service, and then a ‘run’ phase where operations take over.
 The quality of the handover and the time constraints applied to the dev team will dictate the quality of the live service.

 Adopting a more agile mindset is key to the future of ITSM, we can move beyond build and run.
 Applications go live, but then they’re worked on and improved incrementally.
-Dev are more involved with supporting what they’ve built, and ops play a key role in providing feedback to the dev teams about what can be improved.
+Dev is more involved with supporting what they’ve built, and ops play a key role in providing feedback to the dev teams about what can be improved.

 Hack your processes

 Developers run hackathons, getting groups of people together to build working products that can be used to get feedback and prove a concept.
 ITSM can apply the same thinking to processes.
 Got a change management process that isn’t really working anymore?
 Get all the stakeholders together in a room, and start to hack.
 Look for small improvements, test concepts, and build relationships – you’ll be amazed at the results and you’ll be on your future of ITSM journey.

-This is one of the most exciting times to be working in service management and as practitioners we have a chance to try new things and deliver value.
+This is one of the most exciting times to be working in service management and as practitioners, we have a chance to try new things and deliver value.
 Let’s go into the future of ITSM!

 If you’re interested in hearing more of my thoughts on the future of ITSM then you can see me present at the Service Managers Day (SMD 2017) on Thursday 23rd March.
 At SMD 2017, I’ll be talking about the evolution of service management and how SM professionals need to adapt to meet changing business requirements.
 The presentation will introduce emerging practices like DevOps and Agile Service Management, and look at how organizations can adapt their existing SM practices to benefit from them.